MPCS-51042/final-project-xiaowei1234/README.md

 `modelresults.py` - ModelResults class which stores model results from one series of penalties

-`database.py` - Database class that stores all the ModelResults in a dictionary
+`database.py` - Database class that stores all the ModelResults in a dictionary for the app

+`run_models.py` - synchronously run models as well as get data and timeit functions

+`mp_models.py` - use multiprocessing to run the models

+`tests/test_main.py` - pytest unit tests for the app